matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 - Billing and Pricing Calculator

 ```
-BigQuery provides an estimate of the amount of data scanned, and the Pricing Calculator gives a cost estimate for scanning
+* BigQuery provides an estimate of the amount of data scanned, and the Pricing Calculator gives a cost estimate
-that volume of data.
-The Billing service tracks charges incurred.
+for scanning that volume of data.
+* The Billing service tracks charges incurred.
 It is not used to estimate future or potential charges.
 ```

 **Question 19: The correct command to create a Pub/Sub topic is which of the following?**

-- :white_check_mark: **gcloud pubsub topics create**
+- :white_check_mark: **`gcloud pubsub topics create`**
 - `cbt pubsub topics create`
 - `gcloud pubsub create topics`
 - `bq pubsub create topics`

 ```
-gcloud followed by the service, in this case pubsub, followed by the resource, in this case topics; and finally the verb,
+gcloud followed by the service, in this case pubsub, followed by the resource, in this case topics,
-in this case create
+and finally the verb, in this case create.
 ```

 **Question 20: You have received a large data set from an Internet of Things (IoT) system.
 You want to use BigQuery to